Báruè District

 Báruè District is a district of Manica Province in western Mozambique.
 Its most populous town and administrative centre is Catandica.
 The district is located in the west of the province, and borders with Guro District in the north, Macossa District in the east, Gondola District in the southeast, Manica District in the south, and with the Nyanga District of Zimbabwe in the west.
 The area of the district is 5743 km2.
 It has a population of 137,582 as of 2007.

 Geography

 The Pandira River, Tchatola River, and Gairezi River form the eastern boundary with Zimbabwe.
 The Mupha River, a tributary of the Gairezi, forms the northern border with Guro District.
 The Pungwe River forms the southern border with Manica and Gondola districts.

 According to the Köppen climate classification, the district has tropical wet and dry climate, except for the Choa Mountains, where it is tropical humid.
 The annual rainfall varies between 1000 mm and 1700 mm.

-History

-The Kingdom of Barue was first mentioned in 1506.
-In 1650, the Portuguese under the command of António Lobo da Silva conquered it.